We use cookies to help provide you with the best possible online experience.

 Horfield Health Centre

-We serve about 16,500 patients from Lockleaze, Horfield and parts of Ashley Down, Henleaze, Filton and Northville.
+We look after over 18,000 patients across Lockleaze, Horfield, and parts of Ashley Down, Henleaze and Filton.

 Online Services

-Most of all, we are here to help.
-If you think we could do something better, please let us know.
-And if you think we are already doing something well, please tell us.
-It's always nice to hear.
+We will always want to help you.
+If you think we could do something better, please tell us – and equally, if you think we did something well, please tell us, as it’s always nice to hear.

 Accessibility Needs